ORR Measurement Guidelines

 5. Measurement Afloat

 The owner is responsible for preparing the boat for measurement afloat.
 This means following the instructions for Measurement Trim, basically a list of what shall and shall not be on board.
-See ORR Measurement Protocol for the list of what should be on board.
+See ORR Appendix 2 Checklist for the list of what should be on board.
 The measurer will measure the freeboards of the boat and conduct an inclining test to establish the stability.
 Reference: Rule 3.02.2

 Fully measured boats bear the notation “FULL MEASUREMENT”.
 If the boat has a sister ship that was measured in-water, those measurements may be used, subject to a review by ORR administration.
 In such a case the resulting ORR certificate will be labeled “PARTIAL MEASUREMENT”.